Getting your eyes tested – what you need to know

 Binocular vision testing allows your optometrist to see if any undue stress is being placed on the muscles that control your eyes focusing and movement.

-Both the inside and outside of your eyes will be thoroughly examined, potentially identifying any health related eye conditions that may be present.
-Pupil reflexes will also be observed.
+Both the inside and outside of your eyes will be thoroughly examined, potentially identifying any health-related eye conditions that may be present.
+Pupil reflexes (the way the pupil responds to change) will also be observed.

 Sometimes your optometrist may need to administer eye drops to enlarge your pupils for a more thorough internal eye assessment.

-Measuring your eye pressure helps screen for glaucoma.
+Measuring your eye pressure helps screen for glaucoma and is recommended for anyone over the age of 40.

-Following the examination, your optometrist will carefully explain the results and discuss their recommendations based on your clinical findings.
-This will include the need for glasses and any further testing that may be required.
+Following the examination, your optometrist will carefully explain the results and discuss recommendations based on the clinical findings.
+This will include a summary of any eye-health conditions, (including any further testing that may be required) and benefit of any glasses or contact lenses.

 How often should we have our eyes examined?